EdlZitrone/oguser-autobumper/README.md

 ## Usage

-Execute the main.py script in your and chose the option of your choice.
+Execute the main.py script in your terminal and chose the option of your choice.
 After the browser opens, manually open https://flipd.gg in a new tab and wait for cloudflare to finish.
-Resize the browser window to its minimum width - the login buttons should be under each other.
+Resize the browser window to its minimum width and wait for flipd to open in the first tab.
 Keep the chrome window in focus, everything should work fine now.

 ## Help